-Before we get started, let’s just quickly examine how popular escape room puzzles and Dungeons & Dragons have become over the last decade.
+Before we get started, let’s just quickly examine how popular escape room puzzles and Dungeons & Dragons have become over the last years.
 Here are some stats from Google Trends about searches for ‘escape rooms’ for the United States:

 With Dungeons and Dragons, it’s pretty much the same story.
 So now we have two things that are both rising in popularity AND go together like milk and cookies!
 Nuf said.
 Let’s get to work!

 How to Build a D&D Escape Room

 The general rules for any escape room are: